devops-rob/terraform-provider-terracurl/docs/resources/request.md

 - `destroy_response_codes` (List of String) A list of expected response codes for destroy operations
 - `destroy_retry_interval` (Number) Interval between each attempt
 - `destroy_skip_tls_verify` (Boolean) Set this to true to disable verification of the Vault server's TLS certificate
+- `destroy_timeout` (Number) Time in seconds before each request times out.
+Defaults to 10
 - `destroy_url` (String) Api endpoint to call
 - `headers` (Map of String) Map of headers to attach to the API call
 - `key_file` (String) Path to a file on local disk that contains the PEM-encoded private key for which the authentication certificate was issued